-Associate Professor Korschun Receives Fulbright Award, 2nd for LeBow in 2018
+Associate Prof Korschun Receives Fulbright Award, 2nd for LeBow in 2018

 The 2018-19 academic year will see two LeBow professors head abroad for research through the Fulbright Program.

 Daniel Korschun, associate professor of marketing and Stephen Cozen Research Scholar in Marketing, received a Fulbright award to travel to Italy and conduct research there.
 Korschun’s award is the second received by LeBow faculty this month; Drexel LeBow School of Economics Professor Konstantinos Serfes received a Fulbright award to visit the University of Exeter in the United Kingdom during spring 2019.

 Korschun will teach and conduct research at Libera Università Internazionale degli Studi Sociali Guido Carli (LUISS), a university in Rome, from September to December 2018.
 Over the course of a four-month stay, he will extend his current research on political statements by corporations.